Learn to Run Mindfully

 Why is it important to run mindfully?
-Mainly because it makes running easier and it prevents injuries.
+Mostly because it makes running easier, improves performance and prevents injuries.
 However, mindful running also provides many of the same benefits of a mindfulness meditation.
 When we become mindful while running, our mind and our body become synchronized.
-This helps us get in the zone and experience runners high more often.
+This helps us get in the zone and we feel better and enjoy running more.

 Mindful running helps us develop an awareness of our body, which helps us run better and avoid injuries.
 As we practice mindfulness, we gain insight into the way we run and we can recognize ways in which we can improve our experience.
 This practice helps us to become present so we can fully enjoy what is happening in the moment—which is running!